-- Internationally, most regions are devoting a majority of their digital display ad spend to programmatic, led by the U.S. and Europe.
-As organizations' control of data improves so will their reliance on programmatic. - The U.S. is at the forefront of programmatic advertising.
-While Europe represents a large proportion of programmatic spend, the U.S. will likely be paving the way for the evolution of programmatic standards. - While in-housing programmatic is on-trend, there is still a need for external support, either in an agency or tech partner. - These findings demonstrate that brand need for external partners is not being eliminated.
-Rather, it may suggest the need for specialty expertise and operational support to scale personalization. - Given the increase in data transparency and attribution that programmatic provides, this heightens the need for a strong analytics capability in particular.
-Brand organizations may turn to agency partners for this capability. - While there is a desire for external support in some programmatic functions, organizations are more likely to keep third-party contract management and the strategic direction of their campaigns in-house.
+- While the U.S. spends the most on programmatic advertising, Europe as a whole represents a large proportion of programmatic spend.
+The UK alone spends the third most in advertising, and Germany the fifth most, worldwide.
+Thus, they play a very influential role in shaping the practices of programmatic. - While in-housing programmatic is on-trend, there is still a need for external support, either in an agency or tech partner. - These findings demonstrate that brand need for external partners is not being eliminated, but rather may suggest the need for specialty expertise and operational support to scale personalization. - Given the increase in data transparency and attribution that programmatic provides, this heightens the need for a strong analytics capability in particular and many organizations turn to agency partners for this capability. - While there is a desire for external support in some programmatic functions, organizations are more likely to keep the strategic direction of their campaigns in-house.
 However, as the data suggests, this is not a hard and fast rule.
-In fact, organizations with multiple brands may choose to maintain control over some of their brands, while relinquishing control to a partner on others. - Europe set the standard in privacy regulations with GDPR.
-While the impact has been mostly positive, it has been mitigated by the lack of clarity and a governance model.
-Europe will play a leading role in the evolution of these regulations, but other regions need to implement regulations that are tailored to their unique regulatory and economic environments.
-However, uncertainty in the future of regulations exists, and this illustrates the need for an international governing entity to monitor practices and enforce alignment to rules. - Similarly, restrictions to the access of third-party data is inevitable.
+In fact, organizations with multiple brands may choose to maintain control over some of their brands, while relinquishing control to a partner on others. - Europe set the standard in privacy regulations with GDPR and while the impact has been mostly positive, it has been mitigated by the lack of clarity and a governance model.
+Europe will likely play a leading role in the evolution of these regulations and given how much these regulations impact programmatic, they are poised to lead the evolution of programmatic as well. - Similarly, it is clear that restrictions to the access of third-party data is inevitable.
 As a result, the organizations who build and manage a robust customer database will best adjust to new restrictions. - The future of programmatic is rapidly changing with the proliferation of technological advances.
-Brands and external partners that embrace these new technologies and capabilities will be more successful in adapting to this ever-changing landscape. - These advances also offer more opportunities for partners to specialize in emerging areas. - Overall, the benefits of in-housing are many, with the biggest being the ability to drive better consumer experiences through increased connectivity and collaboration across marketing.
-This is particularly so where media is integrated in campaign development rather than treated as a stand-alone function.
+Brands and external partners who embrace these new technologies and capabilities will be more successful in adapting to this ever-changing landscape. - ° These advances also offer more opportunities for partners to specialize in emerging areas. - Overall, the benefits of in-housing are many, with the biggest being the ability to drive better consumer experiences through increased connectivity and collaboration across marketing.
+This is particularly so where media is integrated in campaign development, rather than treated as a stand-alone function.
 Inhousing drives data integration and improves planning, thereby improving data transparency, ad efficiency, and campaign effectiveness.

 - As previously noted, agencies still play an important role in programmatic, even with organizations that in-house some programmatic functions.
 However, that agency role is shifting to more of a supporting role, which may suggest an opportunity for deeper specialization within agencies. - The COVID-19 pandemic has led to many changes in advertising overall.
 While some brands are limiting their short-term media spend, those same brands are also leaning more heavily on programmatic as consumers remain inside and online.
-The long-term impact is unclear, and this could result in an increase in programmatic as consumers are developing stronger online habits, like doing more shopping online. - This pandemic also illustrates the importance of a well-integrated programmatic team when it comes to quickly responding to unexpected events. - ° Whether in-housing or working with an agency, those teams that have clear and transparent processes can pivot and adapt more easily.
+The long-term impact is unclear, and this could result in an increase in programmatic as consumers are developing stronger online habits, like doing more shopping online. - This pandemic also illustrates the importance of a well-integrated programmatic team when it comes to quickly responding to unexpected events. - Whether in-housing or working with an agency, those teams that have clear and transparent processes can pivot and adapt more easily.